Complex and Adaptive Dynamical Systems: A Primer: Noise-Controlled Dynamics

-The local maximum $x_0=0$ is unstable. \item We assume that the periodic driving $\propto A_0$ is small enough, such that the effective potential $V(x)-A_0\cos(\Omega t)x$ retains two minima at all times, compare Fig.\ \ref{chaos_fig_driven_double_well}. \end{itemize}
+The local maximum $x_0=0$ is unstable. \item[--] We assume that the periodic driving $\propto A_0$ is small enough, such that the effective potential $V(x)-A_0\cos(\Omega t)x$ retains two minima at all times, compare Fig.~\ref{chaos_fig_driven_double_well}. \end{itemize}

-\underline{\bf Transient-state dynamics}\\ The system will stay close to one of the two minima, $x\approx \pm1$, for most of the time when both $A_0$ and the noise strength are weak, see Fig.\ \ref{chaos_fig_stochastic_resonance_transient_states}.
-This is an instance of `transient state dynamics', which will be discussed in more detail in chapter {\em ``Elements of Cognitive System Theory''}.
+\runinhead{Transient State Dynamics} The system will stay close to one of the two minima, $x\approx \pm1$, for most of the time when both $A_0$ and the noise strength are weak, see Fig.~\ref{chaos_fig_stochastic_resonance_transient_states}.
+This is an instance of \qut{transient state dynamics}, which will be discussed in more detail in Chap.~\ref{chap_cogSys1}.
 The system switches between a set of preferred states.

-\underline{\bf Switching times}\\ An important question is then: How often does the system switch between the two preferred states $x\approx 1$ and $x\approx -1$?
-There are two time scales present: \begin{itemize} \item In the absence of external driving, $A_0\equiv0$, the transitions are noise driven and irregular, with the average switching time given by the Kramer's lifetime $T_K=1/r_K$, see Fig.\ \ref{chaos_fig_stochastic_resonance_transient_states}.
+\runinhead{Switching Times} An important question is then: How often does the system switch between the two preferred states $x\approx 1$ and $x\approx -1$?
+There are two time scales present: \begin{itemize} \item[--] In the absence of external driving, $A_0\equiv0$, the transitions are noise driven and irregular, with the average switching time given by Kramer's lifetime $T_K=1/r_K$, see Fig.~\ref{chaos_fig_stochastic_resonance_transient_states}.
 The system is translational invariant with respect to time and the ensemble averaged expectation value

-vanishes therefore in the absence of an external forcing. \item When $A_0\ne0$ the external forcing induces a reference time and a non zero response $\bar x$,
+{therefore vanishes} in the absence of an external {force}. \item[--] When $A_0\ne0$ the external {force} induces a reference time and a non-zero response $\bar x$,

-which follows the time evolution of the driving potential with a certain phase shift $\bar\phi$, see Fig.\ \ref{chaos_fig_stochResonanz_response}. \end{itemize}
+which follows the time evolution of the driving potential with a certain phase shift $\bar\phi$, see Fig.~\ref{chaos_fig_stochResonanz_response}. \end{itemize}